mengwangoxf/mengwangoxf.github.io/teaching.md

 ## Old News

+July, 2022
+: I am delivering a keynote *Ownership-Driven Synthesizer for Automatic C to Rust Translation* at the Global Software Technology Summit organised by Huawei Ireland Research Centre.

+May, 2022
+: [Modular Probabilistic Models via Algebraic Effects](./Papers/ICFP22.pdf) is accepted by ICFP'22.

 Dec, 2021
 : Funding success! *Ownership and Lifetime Driven Synthesizer for Automatic C to Rust Translation* is funded by Huawei Ireland.